 Russ has also managed the evolution of parkrun’s commercial revenue, developing a successful sponsorship portfolio and significantly growing the retail side of the business.

 Chair of parkrun Global Gavin Megaw paid tribute to Nick saying “Nick has been a fantastic leader for parkrun.
 He has helped the organisation grow up in every way, developing a strategy to do more across the globe and become more sustainable.

-“It is not too big a statement to say that Nick kept parkrun alive in his early years, and he leaves the charity in a far better position than he found it, with stronger governance and finances and a great team committed to making the world healthier and happier.
+“It is not too big a statement to say that Nick kept parkrun alive in his early years, and he leaves the charity in a far better position than he found it, with a great team committed to making the world healthier and happier.